 - At enrollment, staff will determine the health and dental status of each participant.

-- If the participant has a specific medical condition, staff will obtain Release of Information Form (ROI) for any pertinent ongoing medical condition that may require special accommodation in the center or if documentation is needed for preventative services.
+- If the participant has a specific medical condition, staff will obtain Release of Information for any pertinent ongoing medical condition that may require special accommodation in the center or if documentation is needed for preventative services.
 Staff will also obtain pertinent ROI’s for a vision and or hearing specialist if the child wears glasses or the parent indicates the child is being followed for hearing concerns or has tubes.

 - Health services staff may require additional ROI’s be obtained throughout the program year as needed for specific records to case manage a child’s health care needs, or to share classroom health observations with a health care provider.